yacoma/auth-boilerplate/deploy/README.rst

 He triggers on every push to the git repo on the server.

 The ``post-receive`` hook uses the path defined in the ``livepath`` variable.
-Make sure that this path exists on the server before pushing.
+Make sure that this path exists on the server before pushing the first time.

 The hook triggers ``make deploylive`` which is defined in ``Makefile``.
 This copy the production settings to ``settings.json``, install the dependencies and